Home

 Mellotrons used:

-Lucifer's Friend were one of quite a few European outfits who recruited a British or American singer to sound more acceptable to English-speaking ears (see: fellow Germans Epitaph or Norway's Titanic), in this case, future Uriah Heep man John Lawton.
+Lucifer's Friend were one of many European outfits who recruited a British or American singer to sound more acceptable to English-speaking ears (see: fellow Germans Epitaph or Norway's Titanic), in this case, future Uriah Heep man John Lawton.
 The band actually don't sound too dissimilar to Heep, if less organ-driven, keyboard man Peter Hecht preferring the piano as his weapon of choice.
 On Where the Groupies Killed the Blues, they attempt that 'complex hard rock' thing that Heep and others were doing at the time, but don't quite have the chops, although they make brave attempts on Rose On The Vine and the title track, amongst others.
 As for Hecht's Mellotron use, I can only hear it on two tracks, with brass and strings on Mother and flutes on the title track.
 A string section is used in places, notably on Summerdream, although less so than on the preposterously overblown Banquet (***) of a few years later.

 The following year's I'm Just a Rock & Roll Singer has a totally different style (a band trademark, it seems, a.k.a. an inability to stick to their guns), being more, er, rock'n'roll, the first six tracks being largely undistinguished boogie.
 Mary's Breakdown is more interesting, then suddenly we're presented with the album's closer, Song For Louie, a seven minute-plus full-on prog track, complete with experimental middle section.
 Er, huh?
 Not that I'm complaining, mind, but it doesn't fit in with the rest of the album in any way, shape or form, just accentuating the band's almost schizophrenic genre-hopping abilities.
 Hecht's on Mellotron again, with a flute solo on Mary’s Breakdown that he plays so fast, I almost thought it was real, before going completely mad on Song For Louie, playing dissonant flutes in the middle section, plus strings and brass all over the place, bumping the album up to an impressive and unexpected two Ts.
 Incidentally (and amusingly), Peter Hecht's other known Mellotron credit is on James Last's sole (to my knowledge...)
 Mellotron album, Non Stop Dancing 77.
 Stop laughing.